HamiltonsPrincipal17/debanjanmallik.github.io/_pages/cv.md

 ## Research experience

 **Deterministic Gap Bounds for Layered Attention**
-*June 2026–present*
+_June 2026–present_
-Finite-depth deterministic bounds for layered attention dynamics, with emphasis on true-versus-effective description and ordering errors.
+Finite-depth deterministic bounds for layered attention dynamics, with emphasis on true-versus-effective descriptions and ordering errors.

 **Commutator-Driven Stability Bounds for Periodic Switching**
-*September 2025–May 2026*
+_September 2025–May 2026_
 Stability guarantees for periodically switched systems using averaged Lyapunov decay and commutator-driven error bounds.

 **Expository Summer Work on Lie–Poisson Dynamics and the Exponential Map**
-*May 2025–August 2025*
+_May 2025–August 2025_
 Summer work supervised by [Prof. P. S. Krishnaprasad](https://ece.umd.edu/clark/faculty/423/P-S-Krishnaprasad) on structure-preserving integration for Lie–Poisson systems and formulas for the differential of the exponential map.

 **Spectrahedral Relaxations for Attitude Estimation with Convex MPC Control**
-*November 2025-December 2025*
+_November 2025–December 2025_
 Convex optimization course project on Wahba’s problem, spectrahedral relaxations of $SO(3)$, and bounded-torque MPC.

 ---